Saving Merida’s historic center is not so simple for city agency

 In the previous administration, two houses were demolished when they were deemed dangerous beyond repair.

-Traffic was obstructed but no injuries were reported in June 2017 when heavy rains caused part of an abandoned casona to collapse into the street at Calle 65 and 44.
+Traffic was obstructed, but no injuries were reported in June 2017 when heavy rains caused part of an abandoned casona to collapse into the street at Calle 65 and 44.

 Earlier that year, the city boarded up several crumbling properties to prevent falling pieces of facade from hitting pedestrians.

-The 3.5-square-mile Centro contains about 20,000 properties with historical value, of which between 3,000-4,000 are ruins.
-Of those, 34 percent were beyond repair, according to a 2011 report.
+The 3.5-square-mile Centro contains about 20,000 properties with historical value, of which between 3,000 and 4,000 are ruins.
+According to a 2011 report, 34 percent were beyond repair.

 In 2016, 29 properties were targeted, mainly between calles 65 and 54.
 Intervention has been difficult because the legal status of each property is difficult to ascertain.